pubannotation/pubannotation/docs/shared-task-organize.md

 For approaches which do not need hyper parameter setting, it may be merge to the reference set in favor of more reference data.
 For shared task organization, sometimes it is used to provide partcipants with a chance of practice for final submissions.

-The performance of automatic annotation systems are evaluated against the _evaluation data set_.
+The performance of automatic annotation systems are evaluated against the _test data set_.
-To ensure prevention of overfitting (whether intended or unintended), often only the raw texts of an evaluation data set are made open, while the annotation to the texts are kept hidden.
+To ensure prevention of overfitting (whether intended or unintended), often only the raw texts of an test data set are made open, while the annotation to the texts are kept hidden.

-## Shared task organization at PubAnnotation
+## Shared task organization

 Using PubAnnotation, a shared task can be operated in following way:

-### 1. Release of benchmark data sets
+### 1. To release benchmark data sets

-Reasing benchmark data sets is straightforward with PubAnnotation.

-Release of the reference, development and devaluation data sets can be done by creating three separate projects ([creating annotations]({{site.baseurl}}/docs/create-annotation/)), e.g., _ST1-reference_, _ST1-development_, and _ST1-evaluation_, and uploading annotation data sets to the projects ([importing annotations]({{site.baseurl}}/docs/import-annotation/)).
+Release of the reference, development and test data sets can be done by creating three separate projects ([creating annotations]({{site.baseurl}}/docs/create-annotation/)), e.g., _ST1-reference_, _ST1-development_, and _ST1-test_, and uploading annotation data sets to the projects ([submitting annotations]({{site.baseurl}}/docs/submit-annotation/)).

-If you want to hide the annotation and to open only the raw texts of the evaluation data set, you can set the _accessibility_ property of the corresponding project, e.g., _ST1-evaluation_, to be _blind_.
+If you want to hide the annotation and to open only the raw texts of the test data set, you can set the _accessibility_ property of the corresponding project, e.g., _ST1-test_, to be _blind_.
 The annotation data of the project will then become only visible to the maintainer of the project.

+Make it sure to create a downloadable archive file in your projects.
+Otherwise users cannot download your data sets.

+After creating multiple projects for multiple data sets, you may want them to be accessed as a group.
+You can create a collection, e.g., _ST1_, to which you can put your projects ([creating collections]({{site.baseurl}}/docs/create-collection/)).
+If you specify the collection as a _shared task_, it will be listed in the shared task section in the front page of PubAnnotation.

-### 2. Provision of supporting data
+### 2. To provide supporting data sets

 In some shared task organization, e.g., BioNLP-ST 2009, 2011, 2013 and 2016,
 participants were provided with _supporting data sets_,